zhijunchen-ai/zhijunchen-ai.github.io/_pages/about.md

 Email: zhijunchen[at]buaa.edu.cn, zhijunchen.cs[at]gmail.com

 I am a PhD graduate from the [School of Computer Science](https://scse.buaa.edu.cn/) at [Beihang University](https://www.buaa.edu.cn/), under the supervision of Professor [Hailong Sun](https://hsun2022.github.io/).
 I have also had the privilege of working closely with Assistant Professor [Jie Yang](https://yangjiera.github.io/) from Delft University of Technology.
 Since my graduation in 2024, I have continued my research work ([arXiv 2025](https://arxiv.org/abs/2502.18036)) and am currently actively seeking a suitable postdoctoral position.
 *If you are interested in my research and have relevant postdoctoral opportunities, please feel free to contact me*.
-Additionally, if you are interested in discussing *potential collaboration opportunities*, I would be happy to connect.

 **Research.** My primary research interests lie in the general areas of Machine Learning and Natural Language Processing, with particular focus on LLM Ensemble and Multi-LLM System ([arXiv 2025](https://arxiv.org/abs/2502.18036)), Multi-Prompt Learning, and Neural-Symbolic Learning ([ICDE 2023](https://arxiv.org/abs/2302.06337)).

+**Collaboration.** I am looking for research collaborations.
+If you are interested in discussing collaboration opportunities, feel free to email me.